ClintOxx/Web-Dev/README.md

 I plan to eventually try my hand at using Typescript for the frontend of one of these projects.

-# Directory: Links to repo and more information on each project
+# Directory: Links to repo & more information on each project

 ### 1. Redditsensei(Flask/Vue.js)
 [Click here for more Info](https://github.com/ClintOxx/Web-Dev/tree/master/Flask#personal-project---reddit-sensei)